jiemluo/siads643-week2/README.md

   - Embarked
 The training and test data files should be passed as arguments to the script.

-Script Functionality
+<b>Script Functionality</b>
-load_data: Loads the Titanic data from a CSV file into a pandas DataFrame.
+  - <b>load_data</b>: Loads the Titanic data from a CSV file into a pandas DataFrame.
-clean_data: Processes the DataFrame by extracting titles from names, creating features from ticket information, and categorizing family size.
+  - <b>clean_data</b>: Processes the DataFrame by extracting titles from names, creating features from ticket information, and categorizing family size.
-make_pipeline: Constructs a machine learning pipeline that handles preprocessing of different types of features and initializes the RandomForestClassifier.
+  - <b>make_pipeline</b>: Constructs a machine learning pipeline that handles the preprocessing of different types of features and initializes the RandomForestClassifier.
-train_model: Trains the RandomForestClassifier using the cleaned and processed data, evaluating it on a hold-out set and printing out performance metrics.
+  - <b>train_model</b>: Trains the RandomForestClassifier using the cleaned and processed data, evaluating it on a hold-out set and printing out performance metrics.

 Usage
 To run the script, use the following command: